 The greatest density is proposed in the town centre, near the hospital.
 The scale of buildings decreases in the north and south of the precinct so that new residential housing integrates with the existing residential neighbourhood.
+A 0.15:1 floor space bonus is offered in the town centre as an incentive to achieve higher sustainability benchmarks for energy and water.
+A maximum FSR of 2.9:1 can be achieved in the town centre.

-The proposed changes to the floor space ratio map are illustrated in Figure 7.
+The proposed changes to the floor space ratio map are illustrated in Figure 8.

-Height of buildings map
+Figure 7: Height of buildings map